(Disclosure: Some of the links below may be affiliate links)

 IWV is more than twenty times larger than VTHR.
 Based on only the AUM, you are better off with the IWV.

 Number of stocks

 At the time of this writing, Vanguard S&P500 ETF (VOO) has 509 stocks.
 It is quite counter-intuitive since it follows an index of 500 companies!
-It gets even worse because the S&P500 index has in fact 505 stocks.
-The reason is that some companies, such as Alphabet (Google), have several classes of shares and the index comprises them all.
+It gets even worse because the S&P500 index has, in fact, 505 stocks.
+The reason is that some companies, such as Alphabet (Google), have several classes of shares, and the index comprises them all.

-Since most funds are market-capitalization weighted, there are more shares of the big companies than of the small ones.
+Since most funds are market-capitalization-weighted, there are more shares of the big companies than of the small ones.
 The fund will acquire the shares of the smallest companies as it grows.
-Another reason is that to save money on transactions, funds do not buy and sell all the time.
+Another reason is that for saving money on transactions, some funds do not buy and sell all the time.
 Therefore, there may be some differences between the index and the fund.
-Finally, the managers of the fund are free to add or remove companies from the index.
+Finally, the fund managers can add or remove companies from the index.

 It is important because it tells you how liquid a fund is.
 A large trading volume indicates that shares are easy to buy and sell for this fund.
-But, it also tells you that the difference between the ask price and the bid price is small.
+But it also tells you that the difference between the ask price and the bid price is small.
 This difference is often called the bid-ask spread.
 The smaller the spread is, the better prices you will get when you buy and sell.

 For instance, we can look at the average trading for three S&P 500 funds: